1 year ago

 5. It is Home to the Famous Blind American Poet and Writer Cynthia Roberts Gorton

-Fenton city is also home to Kenny Allen who is an American football punter.
-With a career span of over a decade, Kenny Allen has managed to put not only Fenton but the state of Michigan on a national spotlight.
+Fenton Township is also home to Kenny Allen, who is an American football punter.
+With a career span of over a decade, Kenny Allen has managed to put not only Fenton Township, but the entire state on a national spotlight.

 6. Fenton City’s Demographics

 The 2010 census established that Fenton city has an average population density of approximately 1,750 inhabitants per square mile, with an average density of 5,500 housing units per square mile.

 From the figures, Fenton city has a modest population that is almost evenly distributed, considering that the city covers a total area of around 7,000 square miles.
 There is a certain portion, especially the one extending to Oakland County, that has no residents, but there is an ongoing project to reclaim this land.

 7. U.S. Highway 23 (US-23) runs North to South through Fenton